 4 A.M. (from Mr. Hands, Herbie Hancock, 1980)

-Jaco: The Film, the documentary about the life of Jaco Pastorius produced by Metallica’s Robert Trujillo, is out now on Blu-ray and DVD.
+Jaco: The Film, the documentary about the life of Jaco Pastorius produced by Metallica’s Robert Trujillo, is available to stream on Amazon Prime (opens in new tab).